New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 Table of Contents

 On 12 April 2024, the Norwegian Ministry of Digitalisation and Public Governance submitted a proposal to amend the existing Electronic Communications Act (E-com Act or ekomloven).
-This Act, among other things, regulates the use of cookies and tracking technologies on digital platforms.
+This Act, among other things, regulates the use of cookies and tracking technologies on digital platforms to protect user privacy.

 The proposed amendments aim to address emerging technologies and align the E-com Act with the General Data Protection Regulation (GDPR) and ePrivacy Directive.